More than 50 killed in Benghazi, Tripoli clashes

-The United States, the United Nations and Turkey have pulled their diplomats out of the North African country.
+With the central government unable to impose order, two rival militias are exchanging rocket and artillery fire in Tripoli, while army units are trying to push out Islamist militants who have set up camps on the outskirts of Benghazi.

-The United States evacuated its embassy on Saturday, driving diplomats across the border into Tunisia under heavy military protection because of Tripoli clashes near the embassy compound.
+The United States evacuated its embassy in Libya on Saturday, driving diplomats across the border into Tunisia under heavy military protection after escalating clashes broke out near the embassy compound in Tripoli.

-A British embassy convoy was hit by gunfire during an attempted hijacking outside the capital Tripoli on the way to the Tunisian border, but no-one was injured in the incident, an embassy official said on Sunday.

-"It was an attempted hijack as the convoy was on its way to the Tunisian border," the official said.
-"No one was injured but vehicles were damaged."
+Early on Sunday, sporadic shelling continued in Tripoli though far less than in the previous days.
+There were no immediate reports of any casualties.

 But clashes were far heavier in Benghazi overnight, where regular army and air force units have joined with a renegade ex-army general who has launched a self-declared campaign to oust Islamist militants from the city.